Thursday, January 31, 2019

 Create a Morning Power Hour

 Creating a morning routine can give you the intentional motivation to have a productive day.
 Rather than reacting to your day, you strategically set up your day to be one of inspired high performance.
 Take an hour or 90 minutes to focus on yourself and your most important tasks.
 This could be a mix of meditation, exercise, reading, eating a healthy breakfast, expressing gratitude and laying our your Most Important Tasks for the day.
 Find a routine that works for you.
 Mix and mix a few different things until you find the meaning, motivation and purpose that feels right.
-For tips on creating your morning routine read The Ultimate Morning Routine to Make You Happy And Productive All Day
+For tips on creating your morning routine read The Ultimate Morning Routine to Make You Happy And Productive All DayStart Saying No More Often

 Instead of working longer and harder, we should focus our time and energy on the activities that deliver the biggest results and bring us more happiness.
-Stop saying yes to people, projects and things that lower your energy and bring little or no results.
+Stop saying yes to people, projects and things that lower your energy and bring little or no results.“The difference between successful people and very successful people is that very successful people say “no” to almost everything.” – Warren Buffett

 Stop Worrying About Perfection

 Many people are continually gearing up to get started.
 They are waiting for the perfect moment to take action.
 If you wait for the perfect moment, you may never get started.
 Perfectionism is made up in our minds.
 It is an unattainable goal.((Lucemi Consulting: How to Defeat Perfectionism Once and For All)) It’s much more satisfying to simply get started and complete a project simply by doing great work.
 If you live in a world of ‘Should Do,’ you may never really be sold on the project and be emotionally engaged enough to complete it in the first place.
 However, if you come from a place of ‘Want To’ you have chosen to make this project an area of focus for you.
-If you want more advice on avoiding perfectionism, take a look at this article: How Perfectionism Secretly Screws You Up
+If you want more advice on avoiding perfectionism, take a look at this article: How Perfectionism Secretly Screws You Up6.
+Continually Measure and Review

 The foundation of any productivity improvement plan has to include progress you can measure.
 When we’re making progress towards our goals and making improvements, we feel a lot happier and more confident.
 Vague or general goals won’t give us the same feeling of accomplishment as something specific.
 If you set up your productivity improvement plan in terms of specific, measurable progress, you will feel more grounded and less overwhelmed.
-Measuring your own personal productivity progress also ensures you don’t compare your performance with others.
+Measuring your own personal productivity progress also ensures you don’t compare your performance with others.“Comparison is the thief of joy.” – Theodore Roosevelt

 Set Productivity Goals

 To build up your goal setting muscles, write down 5 specific personal and professional productivity improvements you wish to make in the next 90 days.
 Make them measurable so they can be tracked, and review on a monthly and weekly basis.
 This may include cutting down your work hours by a specific number or committing to try a morning routine for the next 14 days.
-Decide what is the most important and what could make the biggest difference.
+Decide what is the most important and what could make the biggest difference.Review Project Performance

 Your productivity goals and action plan will create a tangible difference to the projects you’re working on.
 Before you start, set up a number of success criteria and then review the finished project based on that criteria.
-Note down the improvements that have been made through your productivity changes and any further things to work on with your next project.
+Note down the improvements that have been made through your productivity changes and any further things to work on with your next project.7.
+Simplify

 The key to improving your productivity is to simplify and then simplify further as much as possible.
 We all have so much complexity in our lives, it is difficult to stay in control and focused on our most important activities, both personally and professionally.
 This might be an out of control calendar, a bulging inbox, a massive to-do list, mental clutter too many demands on your time or too many deadlines to meet.
 This causes a feeling of being stuck or overwhelmed and can lead to ongoing fatigue and stress.
 I wrote about this in my article How to Help Anxiety When Life is Stressing You Out.
 Keep trying to simplify your life by focusing on the activities that deliver the biggest results and bring you the most joy and satisfaction.
 If you can keep freeing yourself up from low value, energy draining activities you can create a bigger impact on the things, people and projects that really matter.
 This is an ongoing process but think about how much better your life would be if it keeps getting simpler and simpler.
-Any and all, improvements will further bolster your confidence.
+Any and all, improvements will further bolster your confidence.The Bottom Line

 These 7 Rules and supporting strategies can be put in place to help you take that first step towards increased effectiveness, confidence and productivity.
 Why not pick one or two and see how they can make a difference in your business and life?
 Every bit of progress and improvement in your productivity and happiness could make your life more enjoyable and ensure your results keep improving.
-The most important thing is just to get started on your productivity improvement plan.
+The most important thing is just to get started on your productivity improvement plan.from Lifehack - Feed http://bit.ly/2DFc8BF

 Utilizing The Productivity Improvement Plan: 7 Rules To Never Forget